PeterKwesiAnsah/Budgety/README.md

 An app to calculate your budget and track your expenses To run this app follow these steps type and these commands.

-1.npm install
+1.npm install.
-2.npm run start
+2.npm run start.

 The application will automatically open in your default web browser at localhost:8080